 As enterprises collect more and more data that must be backed up regularly, many are turning to backup solutions with continuous data protection (CDP) features to minimize data loss.

 Continuous data protection appliances capture and track every single change to a business’s data; in effect, they save all versions of the data and its changes across the enterprise.
-If the business needs to recover data, it can restore systems to virtually any point in time, instead of having to go back to the last saved backup—which, in the case of snapshot backups, for instance, could mean hours of lost data.
+If the business needs to recover data, it can restore systems to virtually any point in time, instead of having to go back to the last saved backup—which, in the case of traditional snapshot backups, for instance, could mean hours of lost data that a continuous data protection server could have saved.

 Whether you need to roll back your system to recover data from before corruption occurred or get the last clean version before a ransomware event, continuous data protection offers advantages over other methods of data backup.
 The primary benefit of CDP is a near-zero recovery point objective (RPO).
 The always-on nature of continuous data protection means your backup copy is continually up-to-date, so if you experience data loss, CDP can recover that data virtually in real-time.